tmmlaarhoven/lichess-knockout/README.md

    - The only required permission is `tournament:write` and this should automatically be selected when clicking this link.
    - Leave the other boxes unchecked and click "Create token".
    - You will see the token in the form of one long string starting `lip_...`. **Save this string**, you will need it later.
 At the same time, do not share this string with anyone, as it would allow others (limited) access to your Lichess account.
-4. Store these tokens as secrets `GITHUBTOKEN` and `LICHESSTOKEN` in the GitHub Actions of the repository.
+4. *(cloud only)* Store these tokens as secrets `GITHUBTOKEN` and `LICHESSTOKEN` in the GitHub Actions of the repository.
+   - NOTE: These secrets are only used for running the cloud scheduler; when running the script locally, this step can be skipped.
    - One way to go there is to navigate directly to `https://github.com/{yourgithubname}/{yourclonedreponame}/settings/secrets/actions`.
    - Alternatively, navigate to your newly cloned repository on GitHub, choose "Settings" in the top menu, and choose "Secrets and variables" - "Actions" in the left menu.
    - When you reach the right page, make two secrets for the Lichess and GitHub tokens.